thealice/community-food-map-client/notes.md

 ## Components:

 - NavBar
+    - About?
-    - About
+    - Region?
+    - FoodSourceForm (Add new FoodSource to existing Location OR add new Location + FoodSource)
     - Login?
     - Logout?
+    - Search?
+- MainContainer
     - Filter? (by region)
-- Search?
     - FoodSourceContainer
         - FoodSources
             - FoodSource
-    - FoodSourceInput
     - MapContainer
         - Map
             - Marker

 ## Reducers